troldal/OpenXLSX/README.md

 it will produce a shared library, but you can change that in the OpenXLSX CMakeLists.txt file.
 The library is located in a namespace called OpenXLSX; hence the full name of the library is `OpenXLSX::OpenXLSX`.

-Th following snippet is a minimum CMakeLists.txt file for your own project, that includes OpenXLSX as a subdirectory.
+The following snippet is a minimum CMakeLists.txt file for your own project, that includes OpenXLSX as a subdirectory.
 Note that the output location of the binaries are set to a common directory.
 On Linux and MacOS, this is not really required, but on Windows, this will make your life easier, as you would otherwise have to copy the OpenXLSX shared library file to the location of your executable in order to run.

 ```cmake
 cmake_minimum_required(VERSION 3.15)